vmware-archive/Workshop/Lab04/README.md

     * Just before issuing the `Environment.Exit(-1)` call, the application logs that the kill switch was clicked (i.e `Kaboom.`).
     * The `API` logs that an application instance exited due to a crash.

-1. Wait a few seconds, and then after a bit you should have noticed some additional interesting events in the logs:
+1. Wait a few seconds, you should notice some additional interesting events in the logs:

     ```bash
     2016-10-16T22:58:29.87-0400 [CELL/0]     OUT Creating container